buzzqw/TUS/OBSS/OBSSv2-eng.md

 - **Ability**: Str 3 Dex 2 Con 2 Int -4 Wis 1 Cha -1
 - **Hit Points**: \resizedown{{{33, **Defense:** 15, **Initiative:** +2}
 - **Saving Throws**: Fortitude +3, Reflex +3, Will +3
-- **Movement**: 40 ft
+- **Movement**: 12 m
 - **Challenge**: 1 (200 XP)

-\

-***Pounce.*** If the tiger moves at least 20 feet straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 13 Fortitude Saving Throw or be knocked prone.
+***Pounce.*** If the tiger moves at least 6 meters straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 13 Fortitude Saving Throw or be knocked prone.
 If the target is prone, the tiger can make one bite attack against it as an Immediate Action.

 ***Keen Smell.*** The tiger has +1d6 to Awareness checks that rely on smell.

-**Actions*Claw.** Melee Weapon Attack*: +5 to hit, reach 5 ft, one target.
+**Actions*Claw.** Melee Weapon Attack*: +5 to hit, reach 1 m, one target.

 *Hit:* 7 (1d8 + 3) slashing damage, 1 Bleeding damage.

-***Bite.** Melee Weapon Attack*: +5 to hit, reach 5 ft, one target.
+***Bite.** Melee Weapon Attack*: +5 to hit, reach 1 m, one target.

 *Hit:* 8 (1d10 + 3) piercing damage.